 By supporting production of neurotransmitters like dopamine, L-tyrosine supplements can enhance mood, sleep, emotional well-being, and cognitive/mental function, especially under situations involving environmental and emotional stress or when dopamine levels require additional support (some people are genetically programmed to make too little dopamine).[2-4] Start by taking one 500 mg capsule of L-tyrosine.
 If you feel no benefits within 30 minutes, take a second capsule, and a third in another 30 minutes if you still feel nothing.
 Continue by taking one to three 500 mg capsules two or three times a day: early morning, mid-morning, and mid-afternoon.
 Decrease the dose if you feel agitated or your blood pressure increases.

 Mucuna pruriens, commonly known as velvet bean, naturally contains up to 5 percent L-Dopa (levodopa).
-L-DOPA is the same biochemical that is made in humans from the amino acid L-tyrosine and is then synthesized into dopamine.
+L-DOPA supplement is the same biochemical that is made in humans from the amino acid L-tyrosine and is then synthesized into dopamine.
 When taken as a supplement, the L-DOPA from Mucuna can cross the blood-brain barrier to elevate brain dopamine levels.